Innovation and Strategic Network Formation: Proof of Theorem

 The space of distributions $\Delta(S)$ over types is compact.
 Fix such a distribution.
 Relabelling so that $q_i^*$ are increasing in $i$, we can generate a random network for each $n$ by taking the action $q_i^*$ of agent $i$ to be $s/\sqrt{n}$, where $s$ is the $(i/n)^{th}$ quantile of the distribution.
 As $n\rightarrow \infty$, by equation (5) of \cite*{bloznelis2012birth}, the largest component of the learning network learns $\alpha n + o(n)$ ideas for some $\alpha \in [0,1]$.
 It follows from Theorem 1 and the same approximation techniques used in that paper that the second largest component learns $o(n)$ ideas.
 Because the space of distributions $\Delta(S)$ is compact, this convergence of component sizes is uniform.
 So passing to a convergent subsequence if necessary, we can assume that there is a unique giant component learning $\alpha n + o(n)$ ideas a.a.s., where $\alpha > 0$.

 The payoffs to choosing $q_i$ are then equal to $(p^*)^k\binom{\alpha n}{k-1}$ times the probability that firm $i$ learns all ideas known to the giant component and no firm $j$ learns $i$'s idea and all ideas known to the giant component, plus a term of order $o(n^{k-1})$.
-Formally, if $G_1$ is the set of firms that learn all ideas known to the giant component, the action $q_i$ is chosen to maximize:
+Formally, if $G_1$ is the set of firms whose ideas are learned by some firm that learns all ideas known to the giant component, the action $q_i$ is chosen to maximize

-Taking the first-order condition, we must have:
+Taking the first-order condition, we must have